Header image of Muna by Isaac Schneider

 11 a.m.–4 p.m.
 Sundays through October | 240 SE Clay St, FREE

-The now-weekly vintage shopping bonanza made a strong showing on opening weekend, and if you missed it, fear not: the Portland Flea plans on holding down the lot at SE Second and Clay well into the fall.
+The now-weekly vintage shopping bonanza will hold down the lot at SE Second and Clay well into the fall.
 Expect food, clothes, plants, prints, music, and more, with some of the city's most exciting and well-curated vendors making a showing.